amitkundra9/group_project_1/README.md

   In order to run this project, load "project_final.m", and run the script using the "Run" button in MatLab.

-  We were unable to record and input a video into the readme, because PsychToolbox did not allow us to record our screen while the experiment ran.

   ![ezgif com-gif-maker](https://user-images.githubusercontent.com/65748386/110715395-2728cd00-81d3-11eb-8a09-5b08ae2a6b6f.gif)